SchoolOfCode/final-project_front-end-jazzy-code-superheros/README.md

 This is where we display all of the items our Food bank is in need of and requires as donations.

 *props*

 foodBankData

 *Behaviour*

--It takes props as the object passed down via prop drilling from the fetch request to the API It returns a <section> and <ul> containing a number of <ListItem> returned from a map of the data supplied by the API.
+-It takes props as the object passed down via prop drilling from the fetch request to the API.
+It returns a section and ul containing a number of ListItem returned from a map of the data supplied by the API.
 Based on the structure of the the data supplied by the API it is conditionally split into an array at this level.